lepo7763/buildcores-takehome/README.md

 # What?

-This is a take-home from BuildCores, where I reverse-engineered their API and created this website with React + TypeScript to call the API.
+This is a take-home interview assignment where I reverse-engineered their API and created this website with React + TypeScript to call the API.

 ## Where?